 How to align content to the buyer’s journey

-As marketers, we want the buyer journey to exist in a linear fashion.
-Ideally, the buyer journey would mean someone would go from browsing content on your website to attending your webinar, to becoming more qualified and making a purchase decision.
+As marketers, we want the buyer journey to be linear.
+In a perfect world, that would mean someone would go from browsing content on your website to attending your webinar, becoming more qualified and making a purchase decision.

 Ah, what a dream.

-Unfortunately, this is often not what the buyer journey actually looks like.
-In reality, people can enter at any stage of the funnel, and some may even cycle in the awareness stage for months (or years) without being ready for a sales conversation.
+Unfortunately, this isn’t what it really like.
+People can enter at any stage of the funnel, and some may even cycle in the awareness stage for months (or years) without being ready for a sales conversation.
 In order to anticipate this non-linear movement, you need to map out buyer journeys that recognize the reality of that buyer behaviour.